 Crowdfunding Real Estate Isn’t Just For Millionaires Anymore.
 Could It Be For You?

 In up-and-coming neighborhoods, it’s not uncommon for developers to swoop in and alter historic buildings beyond recognition, or tear them down completely to make way for new projects.
-But when Eve Picker, president and founder of the real estate crowdfunding portal Small Change, came across a three-story property called the Buvinger Building in Pittsburgh's Lawrenceville neighborhood, she saw a way to both preserve history and add much-needed housing units in a thriving area.
+But when Eve Picker, president and founder of the real estate crowdfunding portal Small Change, learned about a three-story property called the Buvinger Building in Pittsburgh’s Lawrenceville neighborhood, she saw a way to both preserve history and add much-needed housing units in a thriving area.

 “I’m an architect by training.
 I’m an urban designer.
 I’ve spent my life thinking about how to make good change in cities,” Picker says.
 “I really believe that you can spend some money and do some good with a building—or not.”